-- April 23, 2016: Community Services of Northern VA, First Time Home Ownership Education Class.
-FCOHREP staff provided a brief overview of fair housing and fair lending laws, the agency's role in enforcement, the complaint process, and the resources and education and outreach services available.
-Fair housing/lending brochures and related materials were distributed.
-Fourteen prospective homebuyers attended the session. - April 27, 2016: Family Homeless Shelter.
-FCOHREP staff gave a fair housing presentation for residents of the shelter seeking housing to inform them of their fair housing rights.
-The session included an overview of fair housing laws, examples of practices prohibited, the role of the agency in enforcement, and the complaint process.
-Fair housing brochures and related materials were distributed.
-Nine residents and one caseworker attended the session. - May 21, 2016: Community Services of Northern VA, First Time Home Ownership Education Class.
-FCOHREP staff provided a brief overview of fair housing and lending laws, the agency's role in enforcement, the complaint process, and the resources and education and outreach services available.
-Fair housing/lending brochures and related materials were distributed.
-Seven prospective homebuyers attended the session. - May 25, 2016: Housing Locator Services, Fairfax County Office to Prevent and End Homelessness (OPEH).
-FCOHREP staff provided an overview of fair housing laws, protected classes covered, practices prohibited, and the complaint process for counselors working in partnership with housing locator services to find housing for homeless individuals and families.
-Approximately 40 individuals registered for the session. - June 10, 2016: NVAR/MRIS Property Management Day.
-FCOHREP staff conducted a fair housing presentation for property managers operating in Northern Virginia at an event sponsored by the local real estate community.
-Information provided included an overview of Virginia and local fair housing laws.
-Topics covered included reasonable accommodations and modifications, assistance animals, hoarding, and new HUD guidance on fair housing and criminal records.
-Fair housing/lending brochures and related materials were distributed.
-A total of 100-plus persons attended the session. - June 18, 2016: Community Services of Northern VA, First Time Home Ownership Education Class.
-FCOHREP staff provided a brief overview of fair housing and lending laws, the agency's role in enforcement, the complaint process, and the resources and education and outreach services available.
-Fair housing/lending brochures and related materials were distributed.
-Twelve prospective homebuyers attended the session.
+- July 9, 2016: Housing & Community Services of Northern Virginia, First Time Home Ownership Education Class (Spanish).
+FCOHREP staff conducted a presentation in Spanish.
+Information provided included a brief overview of fair housing/fair lending laws, the agency's role in enforcement, the complaint process, and the resources and education and outreach services available.
+Fair housing/fair lending brochures and related materials were distributed.
+Five individuals attended the session. - August 3, 2016: Family Homeless Shelter.
+FCOHREP staff conducted a fair housing presentation for new residents at the facility.
+The session included an overview of fair housing laws with an emphasis on issues related to race, national origin and familial status.
+Fair housing brochures and related materials were distributed to attendees.
+Seven residents attended the session. - August 6, 2016: Housing & Community Services of Northern VA, First Time Home Ownership Education Class (Spanish).
+FCOHREP staff provided a brief overview of fair housing/fair lending laws, the agency's role in enforcement, the complaint process, and the resources and education and outreach services available.
+The presentation was conducted entirely in Spanish.
+Fair housing/fair lending brochures and related materials were distributed.
+Eleven prospective homebuyers attended the session. - September 10, 2016: Cornerstones-Herndon, VA.
+First Time Home Ownership Education Class (Spanish).
+FCOHREP staff conducted a fair housing session in Spanish for attendees.
+Information provided included an overview of fair housing/fair lending laws, the agency's role in fair housing enforcement, the complaint process, and the resources and education and outreach services available.
+Fair housing/fair lending brochures and related materials were distributed.
+Eleven prospective homebuyers attended the session. - September 14, 2016: Family Homeless Shelter.
+FCOHREP staff conducted a fair housing presentation for new residents at the facility.
+The session included an overview of fair housing laws with an emphasis on issues related to race, national origin, and familial status.
+Fair housing brochures and related materials were distributed to attendees.
+Nine residents attended the session. - September 17, 2016: Housing & Community Services of Northern VA, First Time Home Ownership Education Class.
+FCOHREP staff conducted a fair housing session for attendees.
+Information provided included an overview of fair housing/fair lending laws, the agency's role in fair housing enforcement, the complaint process, and the resources and education and outreach services available.
+Fair housing and related materials were distributed.
+Thirteen prospective homebuyers attended the session.